pridevel/slate/source/index.html.md

 ```

 When we create a Model using rails generator, an associated migration file is also create in the **db** folder with the timestamp.
-This migration file is nothing but the database in which we can define multiple columns with their datatypes.
+This migration file is nothing but the database table in which we can define multiple columns with their datatypes.
 By default rails creates a **primary-key** column in every database table with datatype as **integer**.

 >Location of model file is app/models folder.

 ## Association

+In our application we have multiple Models and we would also like to have some connection between those models, so to do that rails provides us with **Association**.
+Association in rails is used to connect tow or more Models.

+Types Of Association:

+* belongs_to
+* has_one
+* has_many
+* has_many :through
+* has_one :through
+* has_and_belongs_to_many

+To know more about "Association" visit [here](http://doc.bccnsoft.com/docs/rails-guides-3.2-en/association_basics.html).